robthedev/HostessJS/README.md

 # HostessJS
 An object oriented mini Javascript library to output a welcome message in either English or Spanish.
-Works with nicely with jQuery.
+Works nicely with jQuery.

 Example usage: